Thaung Su Nyein

 Thaung Su Nyein (သောင်းစုငြိမ်း; born 1977) is a Burmese businessman.
-He founded Information Matrix, a media company, which publishes 7Day Daily, one of Myanmar's highest circulated news journals.
+He founded a media company called Information Matrix which publishes 7Day Daily, one of Myanmar's highest-circulated news journals, and served as 7Day's editor-in-chief.
 He is the son of Win Aung, a former Burmese foreign minister.
-He served as 7Day's editor-in-chief.
 He studied computer science at City College of New York but exited after his 3rd year to return to Myanmar.

-He is married to Su Su Soe Nyunt and has 2 sons.
+He is married to Su Su Soe Nyunt and has two sons.